McEnos/lending-app/README.md

                      Access h2 console at http://localhost:8002/h2-console
                      Swagger documentation at http://localhost:8002/swagger-ui/index.html

-6. For docker deployment: `docker compose up`
+6. For docker deployment for the service: `docker-compose up -d`